No Place Like Home

 Made throughout 2020 and 2021 the works represent a singular vision of the artist’s life in and out of lockdown and highlight his experience of the intense isolation, tragedy and absurdity of Covid’s cruel consequences.
 Breaking away from the transcription of art historical compositions, a device that has characterised much of his practice to date, many of these new works respond directly and with brutal honesty to a real spectacle he has witnessed or an actual event that has taken place.

 Lending its title to the name of the exhibition, the painting No Place Like Home invites us to attend the funeral of one of Lewis’ family friends, a queer NHS nurse who contracted Covid-19 and tragically died.
 In this frieze-like painting, his coffin is surrounded by a priest, an undertaker and mourners from the UK and overseas who are divided by a multi-channel and goggle-eyed Zoom meeting that was used to beam back images of the event live to his family overseas.
-His ruby slippered feet poke out from under a rainbow flag whilst animal daemons haunt the scene.
+His bejewelled ruby slippers poke out from under a rainbow flag whilst animal daemons haunt the scene.

-One of the distinctive aspects of the exhibition at Block 336 is its use of theatrical lighting, how this gently illuminates each painting’s singular significance and draws out the shadows of their impasto surfaces.
+One of the distinctive aspects of the exhibition at Block 336 is its use of subdued lighting, how this gently illuminates each painting’s singular significance and draws out the shadows of their impasto surfaces.
 The artist has described how he experiences viewing paintings in the cold bright white light of the normal gallery setting being a bit like a trip to the dentist or having sex with the lights on; in No Place Like Home the viewer is given permission to participate in each scene and perform their own role within the unfolding erotic and tragic dramas of the figures depicted.

 Dale Lewis has said that whilst every person, animal or thing in his paintings has their own particular story and singular existence, he can identify an element of himself in all of them.
-Every drag-queen, junky, bully, victim, hero, beauty or beast, is simultaneously someone else and him.
+Every junky, bully, victim, hero, beauty or beast, is simultaneously someone else and him.
 Their experiences are witnessed and observed, but also felt as powerfully and intimately as his own.
-The deeply empathic qualities of these new works reveal how the artist has been profoundly affected by the events of the last two years and just how important other people are to his wellbeing and survival.
+The deeply empathic qualities of these new works reveal how the artist has been profoundly affected by the events of the last two years and just how important other people are to his well-being and survival.
 Whether we are good, bad or anything in between, No Place Like Home is a timely reminder of just how much we mean to one another.